 Greek is considered by many to be a tricky language to learn.
 There are differences between spoken and written Greek, as well as between regional idioms.
 Greek also employs inflections, where the meanings of words change depending on tone.
 As a result, expats in the first stages of learning Greek can expect some confusing exchanges.

 Generally, locals are accepting of foreigners who don’t speak Greek.
-Many Greeks speak English and realise the increasing global relevance of English.
 At the same time, Greeks are extremely proud of their language, and rightly so: it is one of the oldest in the world and has made significant contributions to the English language.
 Expats intent on staying would do well to learn the language – not only does it create more possibilities for employment, but it is also the best way to integrate into Greek society.

 Time in Greece